omeka/Documentation/source/Reference/libraries/globals/head_js.rst

 .. include:: /Reference/libraries/globals/summary/head_js.rst

-.. php:function:: head_js(bool $includeDefaults = 1)
+.. php:function:: head_js($includeDefaults = true)

-    Return the JavaScript tags that will be used on the page.
+    Get the JavaScript tags that will be used on the page.

-    This should generally be used with echo to print the scripts in the pagehead.
+    This should generally be used with echo to print the scripts in the page head.

+    :type $includeDefaults: bool
-    :param bool $includeDefaults: Whether the default javascripts should be included.
+    :param $includeDefaults: Whether the default javascripts should be included.
 Defaults to true.
     :returns: string

 *****